-This past weekend I had the honor of presenting Ayurveda to a group of yoga teacher trainees on Vashon Island.
+A few years back, I had the honor of presenting Ayurveda to a group of yoga teacher trainees on Vashon Island.
 We spent 6 1/2 hours together learning about the origin and underlying philosophies that support Ayurveda and about our unique constitution and how to care for it.
 Right away folks wanted to know what to eat for their type.

 Eat freshly prepared food as much as possible: The fresher the food, the easier it will be to digest (experiment and see for yourself) and the more nutrition and prana will be in that food.
 How to begin; ways to make that easier: If you’re used to cooking in bulk and freezing—try to cook twice a week.
-(Purchase a food thermos and bring your leftover warm soup/stews with you to eat at work; Make use of Natural Markets’ delis: in Seattle, PCC has freshly prepared soups and other items, so on the days you can’t cook for yourself or your family, you can make use of their freshly prepared foods, (and you can factor that $ into your weekly food bill in advance).
+Purchase a food thermos and bring your leftover warm soup/stews with you to eat at work; Make use of Natural Markets’ delis: in Seattle, PCC has freshly prepared soups and other items, so on the days you can’t cook for yourself or your family, you can make use of their freshly prepared foods, (and you can factor that $ into your weekly food bill in advance).

-Here’s to better digestion this season.
+Here’s to better digestion/immunity/energy/enthusiasm this season.

 With love, Shannon